2021 Cornwall-Meadowbank provincial by-election

 Mark McLane of the governing s won the seat, defeating Liberal Jane MacIsaac.
 It was the first time the Tories won the area in 36 years.
 The Tories increased their seat total in the 27 seat legislature to 15.

 Candidates

 Musician and activist Todd MacLean ran unopposed for the Green Party nomination, and was acclaimed on October 4.

 The Progressive Conservatives nominated businessman Marc McLane at a meeting on October 18.
 Party president Charles Blue had indicated that several potential candidates were interested in the nomination, however McLane ran unopposed.

 On October 20, both the Liberals and New Democrats announced candidates.
-Businesswoman Jane MacIsaac won the Liberal nomination from a field of four candidates (including future leader Sharon Cameron), and biology professor Larry Hale was acclaimed for the New Democrats.
+Businesswoman Jane MacIsaac won the Liberal nomination from a field of four candidates, and biology professor Larry Hale was acclaimed for the New Democrats.

-The deadline for candidate nominations is October 29.
-The advance poll voter turnout was 32.8%, and the full results were to be ready by November 15.